tapis-project/workflows-tutorial/block1/06-creating-a-pipeline-and-task-with-tapisui.md

 ![tutorial-image](./images/27-job-def.png)

-Now that all of our tasks have been created, we can submit of complete pipeline for processing.
+Now that all of our tasks have been created, we can submit the complete pipeline for processing.

 ![tutorial-image](./images/28-view-tasks.png)